AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 * Top rich media vendor to Internet Retail 1000, nine years in a row.
 * 24/7/265 support, 99.95% SLAs.
-* Proven infrastructure serving over 800 clients world wide, 3.5 PB traffic per month and more than 500 million assets in management, 60% growth in traffic year over year.
+* Proven infrastructure serving more than 800 clients world wide, 3.5 petabytes of traffic per month and more than 500 million assets in management, 60% growth in traffic year over year.

 +++